PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 If the player marked with the Moonshiners **Drunk** reminder dies, turns evil or stops neighbouring the Demon, remove the Moonshiner's **Drunk** reminder.
 Mark one of the Demons good neighbours with the Moonshiner’s **Drunk** reminder.

 If the Moonshiner dies, remove their **Drunk** reminder.

+# Skinwalker

+> You start knowing a good player.
+Each night, choose a character & alignment you both register as to Townsfolk.

+### __How to run__

+# Gargoyle

+> Each night, choose a player: players they nominate tomorrow might die tomorrow.

+### __How to run__
+Each night, wake the Gargoyle.
+They point at any player.
+Put the Gargoyle to sleep.
+Mark the chosen player with the **Watched** reminder.

+The next day, if the player marked **Watched** makes a nomination, mark the nominated player **Dying**.

+At any time during the day you may decide that the player marked **Dying** dies.
+Immediately declare that the player has died.

+At dusk, remove the **Watched** reminder.

+At dusk, remove the **Dying** reminder.

+# Vessel

+> Evil players who nominate you swap characters with you.
+You can't die.

+### __How to run__
+If an evil player nominates the Vessel, mark both with the Vessels **Moved** reminder.
+Swap the character tokens of those players.

+During that night, one at a time, wake each player with the **Moved** reminder, show them the 'You Are' info token and their new character token, then put them to sleep.
+Remove any **Moved** reminders.

+If the Vessel would die, they remain alive.
+If the Vessel is executed, declare that this player is executed but remains alive.
+(Do not say why.)

+# Wight

+> If no Outsiders live, tongiht, choose 2 Townsfolk: they are poisoned. [-1 to +1 Outsider]

+### __How to run__
+While setting up the game, before putting character tokens in the bag, you may add or remove one Outsider character token.
+- If you removed one, add a Townsfolk character token.
+- If you added one, remove a Townsfolk character token.

+If the last alive Outsider dies, mark the Wight with their **Awoken** reminder.

+During that night, wake the Wight.
+They point at 2 Townsfolk players, (if they choose any players that are not Townsfolk, ask them to choose again.)
+Mark those 2 players poisoned with the Wights **Poisoned** reminders.